architect/arc.codes/src/views/docs/en/get-started/detailed-aws-setup.md

 ### Architect's AWS SDK strategy

-A core goal of Architect is to make building [Functional Web Apps](https://fwa.dev) simpler, and an important aspect of that objective is to help (automatically) manage the many dependencies in use across your Lambdas, whether your project has one or one hundred of them.
+A core goal of Architect is to make building functional web apps simpler, and an important aspect of that objective is to help (automatically) manage the many dependencies in use across your Lambdas, whether your project has one or one hundred of them.

 However, in the of AWS SDK, AWS manages that dependency within the Lambda environment.
 For the aforementioned reasons, Architect does not attempt to automatically manage or include any version of AWS SDK in the resources it manages on your behalf.